quellabs/signal-hub/README.md

 through a structured process, automatically generating properly formatted entity classes with all the necessary components.

-### Initialization

-Before using the `sculpt` tool, create an `objectquel-cli-config.php` configuration file in your project's root directory (where your `composer.json` file is located).
-This file must include your database credentials, entity namespace, entity path, and migration path.

-For convenience, ObjectQuel provides an `objectquel-cli-config.php.example` file that you can copy and customize with your specific settings.
-The CLI tools require this configuration file to function properly.

 ### Automatic Entity Generation

 To create a new entity, run the following command in your terminal: